American Psychological Association

 [Origami Praying Mantis]

 This praying mantis is made out of a single sheet of folded paper, no cutting, no tape.
 And what you see in the background, that is the folding pattern for making this praying mantis.
 That's extreme origami.
 Cool stuff here.
 I also read... both papers yesterday had an article about an origami way of making self-assembling machines.
 Very, very cool.
 I read about that on the plane....
-[One of her inticrate diagrams appears onscreen momentarily.]
+[One of her inticate diagrams appears onscreen momentarily.]
 I always like to show my drawings off.

 Bridge - Painting by Jessy Park Now here's a picture from Jessy Park [autistic artist].
 She's going to have to live in a supervised situation.
 But she's doing artwork now, professionally.
 But this talent had to be developed.
 Because, you know what Jessy Park used to like to draw?
 Electric blanket controls.
-(Some laughter, Temple Grandin smiles too).
-Nobody wants that! (laughter/applause) You've got to work, you know, on using your skill to produce something that other people actually want.
+(Some laughter, Temple Grandin smiles too.)
+Nobody wants that!
+[Laughter/applause]

 Grant Marnier Art Here's gorgeous artwork done by Grant Manier, the Eco-artist.
 And he's been showing professionally now.
 And now that he's been out doing professional shows, he's like a new Grant!
 He used to be really shy before.
 Now he talks to everybody.
 You know, people say to me, well, 'How'd you get good with public speaking?'.
 Doing it.
 And I'd read my evaluations real carefully.
 Because when I was in graduate school, I gave my very first talk and I walked out, and that wasn't really very good.